andrewcooke/ParserCombinator.jl/README.md

 Transform things into containers so that your result has nice types.
 Look at how the [example](#example) works.

-Understand the format you a parsing.
+Understand the format you are parsing.
 What motivated the person who designed the format?
 Compare the [GML](src/gml/GML.jl) and [DOT](src/dot/DOT.jl) parsers - they return different results because the format authors cared about different things.
 GML is an elegant, general data format, while DOT is a sequential description - a program, almost - that encodes graph layouts.

 #### Adding Matchers